 Beyond Kennedy Meadows – the Kern Plateau and wonderful meadows, camping, trails, peaks

-SNOW ABOVE 5500 ft.
-Freezing at night above 4000 ft.
+SNOW ABOVE 9000 ft.
+Freezing at night above 8000 ft.
 Blackrock CLOSED.
-KM campground is open, but no water.
+KM campground ? call the Store but no water.

 Farther along the Sherman Pass road in summer are green meadows, more campgrounds, more fishing, hiking, horse trails, OHV trails, mountain lookouts, etc. The main road is paved all the way, but side roads are all dirt.
 THEY OPEN AS SOON AS THE SNOW MELTS – and are CLOSED DUE TO SNOW NOW.
 Check back in early May.
 HOWEVER, SNOWMOBILES ARE ALLOWED ON THE PAVED ROAD CORRIDORS.
 There is NO warming hut at Paloma any more.
 Most trails will be groomed.
 No bathrooms.
 No help!